hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Deploy a Multi-tier Application

 A﻿s the second demo application, we will deploy a multi-tier *music* application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
-This multi-tier music application consists of a frontend server and its UI, backend gateway service, recommendation service and songs service, together with a *H2* database.
+This multi-tier music application consists of a frontend app server and its UI, backend gateway service, recommendation service and songs service, together with a *H2* database.
 Each microservice is coding with different programming languages, *NodeJS*, *React*, *Spring*, *Python*, etc.

 ![](/img/multl-tier-app-music.png)